“Unless someone like you cares a whole awful lot, nothing is going to get better. It’s not.” — Dr. Seuss

 The Practical Stuff

 What insurances do I accept?
-I am in network with CareFirst BCBS and Evernorth (previously known as Cigna).
+I am in network with Carefirst BCBS and Evernorth (previously known as Cigna).
+I do not accept insurance for couples/relationship therapy.
+Please see our Rates and Insurance page for more information.

 Do I offer telehealth or in person sessions?
-During COVID, right now I’m just doing telehealth but will offer at least 1 day of in-person sessions once the COVID infection rate drops (again).
-I love both modalities for different reasons – I tend to use a lot more creative/expressive interventions during in-person sessions, while virtual sessions allow greater flexibility and convenience for my clients (as well as more cat cameos on my end).
+I am currently in the office 1-2 days per week.
+I tend to use a lot more creative/expressive interventions during in-person sessions, while virtual sessions allow greater flexibility and convenience for my clients (as well as more cat cameos on my end).

 The Fun Stuff